agileforge/mediam/README.md

 Mediam (media maid) is a tools made to help to rename, classify, prune, etc. your multi-media files like images and videos.

 ## Prerequisit
-Before using mediam, check that exiftool and jq are installed on your system.
+Before using mediam, check that following packages are installed on your system.
 * **exiftool**             http://www.sno.phy.queensu.ca/~phil/exiftool/
 * **jq**                   https://stedolan.github.io/jq/
 * **imagemagick**          http://www.imagemagick.org/script/index.php